paadhikari4-design/test_repo/test_file.md

 now lets add this file to the repository. save the file first

-tell gemini:
-commit and push to github
+now lets modify the file , save it and tell gemini to commit and push to github